philadelphia man convicted of sex trafficking

-According to the indictment, McIntyre, a/k/a “King Kobra,” caused Internet advertisements to be created in which he advertised various females as available for purchase for purposes of prostitution.
-One of these females, whom McIntyre recruited, was under the age of 18.
-The advertisements featured pictures of the females, either scantily clad or partially nude, a description of each female, and a phone number to call to arrange a meeting with a female employed by McIntyre as a prostitute.
+PHILADELPHIA – A federal jury, today, returned guilty verdicts against Rahim McIntyre, 34, of Philadelphia, PA, who was charged with three counts of sex trafficking.
+McIntyre, a/k/a “King Kobra,” caused Internet advertisements to be created in which he advertised various females as available for purchase for purposes of prostitution.
+The advertisements featured pictures of the females, scantily clad, a description of each female, and a phone number to call to arrange a meeting with a female employed by McIntyre as a prostitute.
+McIntyre was convicted of using force and coercion to cause the women to engage in prostitution.

-If convicted, the defendant faces a maximum possible sentence of life imprisonment, with a minimum mandatory of 15 years, a $750,000 fine, five years supervised release and a $300 special assessment.
+A sentencing hearing is scheduled for July 21, 2014.
+The defendant faces a maximum possible sentence of life imprisonment, with a minimum mandatory of 15 years, a $750,000 fine, five years up to a lifetime of supervised release and a $300 special assessment.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA